 Coffee as DessertBack to Top of List

-Try the tiramisu at Amore Trattoria Italiana, cappuccino cake at The Cakabakery, flourless chocolate-espresso cake at Gravity Taphouse & Grille, coffee macarons at Le Bon Macaron, the coffee toffee crunch bar at MoKAYA, a triple chocolate brownie (made with coffee dulce de leche) at Terra GR, baklava served with Turkish coffee at Zivio and Madcap Coffee ice cream at Love’s Ice Cream & Chocolate.
+Try the tiramisu at Amore Trattoria Italiana, cappuccino cake at The Cakabakery, flourless chocolate-espresso cake at Gravity Taphouse & Grille, coffee macarons at Le Bon Macaron, the dark chocolate espresso bar at MoKAYA, a chocolate cake (made with espresso orange zest) at Terra GR, baklava served with Turkish coffee at Zivio and Madcap Coffee ice cream at Love’s Ice Cream & Chocolate.

 Note: Beer, spirit and menu selections may change, please check availability with individual locations before you go.

 Search for CoffeehousesBack to Top of List

 - 455 Michigan Ave.
 NE

 - 235 Louis Street NW

 - Online Platform